Lawyers defending blacklisted individuals

 The EU AML package of 31 May 2024.

-The European anti-money laundering package includes Regulation 2024/1624 (AMLR), Regulation 2024/1620 establishing the AMLA Authority (operational in Frankfurt since mid-2025), and Directive 2024/1640 (AMLD6).
-Implementation is phased: AMLA operational mid-2025, AMLR and AMLD6 transposition by 10 July 2027, extension to the non-financial sector by 10 July 2029.
+The European anti-money laundering package includes Regulation 2024/1624 (AMLR), Regulation 2024/1620 establishing the AMLA Authority (created in June 2024, headquartered in Frankfurt), and Directive 2024/1640 (AMLD6).
+Implementation is phased: AMLA ramps up during 2026 and will exercise direct supervision over obliged entities from 1 January 2028; the AMLR Regulation and the transposition of AMLD6 apply from 10 July 2027; extension to the non-financial sector is scheduled for 10 July 2029.

 Available remedies.